domapic/domapic-base/README.md

 	return service.tracer.debug('testing').then(() => {
 		return service.tracer.log('testing log')
 	}).then(() => {
-		return service.tracer.warn('This is a warning')
-	}).then(() => {
+		return service.tracer.warn('This is a warning', 'This is part of the same warning') }).then(() => {
 		return service.tracer.error(new Error('This will print the error stack')) }).then(() => {